theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 Research null hypothesis 1b:
 *Datasets in data catalogues are continuously updated.*-->

 Notice how rejecting hypothesis 1a is unrelated to hypothesis 1b.
-We have little information for how often datasets have to be updated.
+We have little information on how often datasets have to be updated.
 An uneven release cycle could mean that datasets have different update schedules.
 In fact, this is quite probable.
 Thus, how can we distinguish between:

-1. datasets that differ substantially in their update cycle; and
+1. a pattern due to datasets that differ substantially in their update cycle; and
 2. "waves" of updating datasets unrelated to the availability at the source?

 The answer will only be qualitative and suggestive.
 Let's start by having a look at the meta-information released by the [World Bank](http://data.worldbank.org).